-If you are in Rome, probably the best and easiest day trip you could make is to visit Castelli Romani.
+If you are in Rome, the capital of Italy, probably the best and easiest day trip you could make is to visit Castelli Romani.
 Just 20 km southeast of the Eternal City begins the gentle climb through the forests of Coli Albani to the 13 Castelli Romani villages.
 The mountain is actually the long-extinct Volcano Laziale, which has been transformed into a landscape of hills, farms, vineyards, villas, flowers and strawberries.
 Castelli Romani is the first place the inhabitants of Rome would think for a day in the countryside or for a Sunday lunch out of the city boundaries.
 The best-known of the villages are Frascati, Rocca di Papa, Genzano di Roma, Caste Gandolfo and our favourite Nemi, the strawberry village.

 Nemi, perched on the crater rim above Lake Nemi, is a picturesque pastel-coloured village, famous for its wild strawberries and flowers, which grow around the lake.
 The wild strawberries of Nemi are smaller and sweeter than the commercially grown varieties and acclaimed by some gourmets as Europe’s finest.
 The Romans visit the village to taste its unique strawberries, particularly from April to June.
 Every June a big festival, Sagra delle Fragole, takes place here, dedicated to this unique fruit (for more information about the festival visit the official site of Commune di Nemi).